Association pour une solidarité syndicale étudiante: 2005 student strike

 On February 24, 2005, the first associations start the strike movement.
 On March 16, 2005, 70,000 students are CASSÉE members, out of the 230,000 students on strike at that moment, the others being FEUQ or FECQ members.

 The CASSÉÉ is excluded from the negotiation table by the new Education Minister Jean-Marc Fournier because of its refusal to condemn violent acts posed during the strike.
 The CASSÉÉ, however, claims that it is to divide the student movement that the minister excluded it, since, shortly after the strike began, on February 16, 2005 at Montebello, students assembled by the FEUQ and the FECQ forced Château Montebello's door with a battering ram to disturb a Parti libéral du Québec caucus, leading to a Sûreté du Québec intervention.

-The strike ends after the signature of an accord by the student unions and Minister Fournier, that the Association pour une Solidarité Syndicale Étudiante qualifies of a "bargain accord" and is rejected by a majority of general assemblies, who still vote to return to class after 7 weeks of strike.
+The strike ends after the signature of an accord by the student unions and Minister Fournier that the Association pour une Solidarité Syndicale Étudiante qualifies of a "bargain accord" and is rejected by a majority of general assemblies, who still vote to return to class after 7 weeks of strike.

 2012 student strike

-Beginning in the summer 2011, the ASSÉ threatened the Quebec government to start an unlimited general strike.
+Beginning in the summer 2011, the ASSÉ threatened the Quebec government to withart aning unlimited general strike.

 Organizational chart

 Congress

-The congress is the supreme decision-making instance. it is made up of delegates of all member associations and works according to the one member, one vote principle.
+The Congress is the supreme decision-making instance.
+It is made up of delegates of all member associations and works according to the one member, one vote principle.
 It normally convenes two or three times a year.
 In the annual congress, elections to fill the executive positions are held.